SevenYearsToLove/SevenYearsToLove/index.md

 </tbody>
 </table>

-## Forward

 ## Description
-Everret is an almost fifteenyear old suffering a raging plague of puppy-lust.
-He desires, befriends, dates, and dissapoints several young women as his emotions mature and he becomes a young man.
-Everret's relationships guide him toward is destined true love.
-It's a treaturous voyage of self discovery filled with whirlpools of self doubt, shoals of unjustified confidence, and tender guiding currents of love.
+Everret is an almost fifteen year old who has contracted a raging plague of puppy-lust.
+Everret's life's goal is learning how to please a woman.
+He desires, dates, and dissapoints several young women as he matures.
+Follow Everrett's inner thoughts, feelings, fantasies, emotions, anxieties, self discoveries, and sexual escapades both alone and with with the alluring potential to someday "go all the way".
+This story chronicles turning points in Everrett's life, decisions that change his destiny.
+Everret's relationships guide him toward a true love he can hardly imagine.
+It's a treaturous voyage of self discovery filled with whirlpools of self doubt, shoals of unjustified confidence, and guiding currents of compassion and tolerence.
+Everrett is cringy, inept, precocious in some ways, and obtuse in other ways.
+He is sincere, nurturing, apreciative, sometimes callous, and often clueless.
+Young women in Everrett's life demonstrate sensuality, integrity, and most importantly to him, how to please a woman.
+Only then is he ready and worthy to meet his match.
+Only then can he achive his life's goal and find his forever.

 ## Author Bio & Disclaimer